elmtree-askmo/cloudcannon-app/content/learn/education-studies/describe-the-impact-of-noneuropean-cultures-on-european-art-during-the-colonial-period.md

 url: /learn/education-studies/questions/describe-the-impact-of-noneuropean-cultures-on-european-art-during-the-colonial-period
 score: -1.0
 related_article1:
-    id: 159745
+    id: 159754
-    title: What role did salons and academies play in the development of art history?
+    title: >-
+        What are the key components of formal analysis when visually analyzing artworks?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-did-salons-and-academies-play-in-the-development-of-art-history
+    url: /learn/education-studies/questions/what-are-the-key-components-of-formal-analysis-when-visually-analyzing-artworks
 related_article2:
-    id: 159753
+    id: 159752
-    title: How has technology influenced the integration of new media in art?
+    title: >-
+        In what ways can art serve as a tool for social change?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-has-technology-influenced-the-integration-of-new-media-in-art
+    url: /learn/education-studies/questions/in-what-ways-can-art-serve-as-a-tool-for-social-change
 related_article3:
-    id: 159739
+    id: 160021
-    title: What were the main artistic responses to urbanization and cultural shifts caused by the Industrial Revolution?
+    title: >-
+        How did the Industrial Revolution contribute to the evolution of visual culture?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-main-artistic-responses-to-urbanization-and-cultural-shifts-caused-by-the-industrial-revolution
+    url: /learn/education-studies/questions/how-did-the-industrial-revolution-contribute-to-the-evolution-of-visual-culture
 related_article4:
-    id: 159750
+    id: 160037
-    title: What were the major historical events in the 19th and early 20th centuries that influenced artistic production?
+    title: >-
+        In what ways can art serve as a tool for social change?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-major-historical-events-in-the-19th-and-early-20th-centuries-that-influenced-artistic-production
+    url: /learn/education-studies/questions/in-what-ways-can-art-serve-as-a-tool-for-social-change
 related_article5:
-    id: 159752
+    id: 159745
-    title: In what ways can art serve as a tool for social change?
+    title: >-
+        What role did salons and academies play in the development of art history?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-can-art-serve-as-a-tool-for-social-change
+    url: /learn/education-studies/questions/what-role-did-salons-and-academies-play-in-the-development-of-art-history
 ---

 &nbsp;